-If you have problems to use type C plugs in Type D sockets you should try to insert an object with a fine tip into the top hole while inserting the plug.
+If you have problems using type C plugs in Type D sockets you should try to insert an object with a fine tip into the top hole while inserting the plug.

 Although it can be really difficult to completely avoid the famous Delhi belly, here are some tips that should limit the damage.

 Avoid drinking any tap water or brushing your teeth with it.
-Try to steer clear from any food that may have been washed in it like salads and order any soda’s without ice.
+Try to steer clear of any food that may have been washed in it like salads and order any sodas without ice.

 Indians have the lowest rate of meat consumption in the world.

-India has 500 million vegetarians, that are more vegetarians than the rest of the world put together.
+India has 500 million vegetarians, which are more vegetarians than the rest of the world put together.

 The country offers perhaps the world’s most fabulous choice of vegetarian food so it may be a good choice to go veggie for the duration of your stay in India.
 Undercooked or rotten meat can do a lot more harm than a badly prepared vegetarian dish.

 When paying cash double-check the amount you hand over to the cashier and double-check the notes you get back.